renderium/renderium/README.md

 **Throw errors:**

-- if renderer already spawned
+- if renderer has already been spawned

 #### `.kill(renderer)`